glowsplint/resume-ranker/README.md

 7. ~~Set up Vue text input space~~ (13/5)
 8. ~~Set up REST API between Django and Vue~~ (19/5)
 9. ~~Set up Python script to run on the API call from client~~ (20/5)
-10. Set up Vue frontend to display the API response from server
+10. ~~Set up Vue frontend to display the API response from server~~ (20/5)
+11. Fix the CSRF token security issue
-11. Fix the /admin login bug to allow superuser access
+12. Fix the /admin login bug to allow superuser access

 ## Dependencies